Digitale Events

 Icebreaker interview questions that work online & offline

 The start of a meeting is essential for its progress.
-Because if you start in a good mood and with a nice mood, the culture of conversation and the rest of the meeting will be positively influenced.
-In this small, fine list of virtual icebreakers you will find suggestions for easy, medium and rather difficult questions.
-You can use these differently depending on team cohesion, level of awareness among the participants and the goal of the introductory round.
-The context of the meeting and timekeeping are very important for icebreaker questions and general warm-ups .
-So be sure to adapt your questions to the participants and make sure that the round of introductions doesn't last too long!
+If you start in a good mood and with a nice general mood, the culture of conversation and the rest of the meeting will be positively influenced.
+In this small, fine list of virtual icebreakers you will find suggestions for simple, medium and rather difficult questions.
+You can use these differently depending on team cohesion, level of awareness among the participants and the goal of the get-to-know-you session.
+When it comes to icebreaker questions and general warm-ups, the context of the meeting and time keeping are very important.
+So be sure to adapt your questions to the participants and make sure that the introduction doesn’t take too long!
 Then nothing stands in the way of a good start to the online meeting.

-Simple icebreaker questions for analogue and digital meetings
+Simple icebreaker questions for analog and digital meetings

-These simple icebreaker questions are great for teams that don't know each other very well.
-They are also short and concise and do not unnecessarily lengthen the introduction.
-Funny icebreaker questions are always a good idea, as they lighten the mood and get people talking.
+These simple icebreaker questions are great for teams that don't yet know each other well.
+They are also short and concise and do not drag out the introduction unnecessarily.
+Funny icebreaker questions are always a good idea because they lighten the mood and get people talking.
 At the same time, the questions on this list are not too personal.
-You can also consider asking the answers with a hand signal to get a short, fun feedback.
-In online meetings, these icebreakers can also be queried in the team with the "raise hand" function or with emojis.
-The advantage of this is that it goes very quickly and there is not much time to greet people with a long agenda.
+You could also consider asking for answers using a show of hands to get short, funny feedback.
+In online meetings, these icebreakers can also be queried in the team using the “raise hand” function or with emojis.
+The advantage of this is that it happens quite quickly and with a long agenda there isn't much time left for the greeting.

 • Morning person or night owl?